-- Factual Knowledge – that includes basic facts and terms related to your industry
+- Factual Knowledge — includes basic facts and terms related to your industry.

 Why use Bloom’s Taxonomy

 It is essential that learning objectives – tied to performance improvement – are considered and articulated early during a learning project.
-Learning content and activities and ultimately assessment items should all align to set learning objectives.
+Learning content, activities, and ultimately assessment items should all align to set learning objectives.
 Building these clear learning objectives assist in the planning of your course.